AIS-Bonn/matlab_octave_rotations_lib/README.md

 Rotation matrix | `Rotmat` | `3x3 matrix` | SO(3)
 Tilt angles | `Tilt` | `[psi gamma alpha] =`<br>`(fused yaw, tilt axis angle, tilt angle)` | (-&pi;,&pi;] &times; (-&pi;,&pi;] &times; [0,&pi;]

 Note that in the library, `ZVec` refers to the bottom row of the rotation matrix representation.
 This corresponds to the global z-axis, expressed in terms of the rotated coordinate frame. `Axis` refers to the representation of a rotation by its axis and angle of rotation.

 ## Where To Get More Help?
-If a look into the source code does not resolve an issue you have with the library, then you can contact the author at the email address given in the *Bugs and Improvements* section.
+If a look into the source code does not resolve an issue you have with the library, then you can open a GitHub issue.

 ## Bugs and Improvements
-I welcome all feedback, suggestions and bug reports.
+I welcome all feedback, suggestions and bug reports (by opening a GitHub issue).
 If you improve or fix anything about the library then I encourage you to let me know so that the library can be improved for everyone!

-**Email:** `pallgeuer[at]ais.uni-bonn.de`